 My name is Gareth.
-I have the honor of working with families in grief to help make a sympathy jewel with a life story jewel of their loved one.
+I have the honor of working with families in grief to help make a sympathy jewel with a hand carved portrait cameo of their loved one.

 My customers have taught me so much about how they want to be treated by others.
 I make sure that I always am respectful and sensitive.
 I share many of those insights on dealing with personal loss here.

 My golden rule is to respect and treat others as you would like to be treated if you were in their situation.

 Some of my customers stories involve illness, cancer or even tragic accidents and are heart breaking to hear.
 I am so aware that I am talking to people in a pain that I can not even begin to imagine.

 How to Talk to the Family – Respect and Sensitivity